HeitorRaimundoPrado/reactjs-remote-video-player/README.md

 - The React front-end of this application was built using [Vite](https://vitejs.dev/guide/).
 - The Flask back-end was developed using the [Flask](https://flask.palletsprojects.com/) framework.
-- The YouTube client functionality was implemented using the [pytube](https://pypi.org/project/pytube/) library.

 ## Contact